dsubias/in-the-wild_editing/README.md

 - `n_critic`: the number of D updates per each G update.
 - `use_d`: if set to false, only G is trained.
 - `checkpoint`: the iteration step number of the checkpoint to be resumed. **Notice**: please set this to **~** if it's first time to train.
-- att_min: min attribute value for the teasers generated in the validation stept.
+- `att_min`: min attribute value for the teasers generated in the validation stept.
-- att_max: max attribute value for the teasers generated in the validation stept.
+- `att_max`: max attribute value for the teasers generated in the validation stept.
-- num_samples: number of samples for the teasers generated in the validation stept.
+- `num_samples`: number of samples for the teasers generated in the validation stept.
 - `lambda_gp`: tradeoff coefficient of D_loss_gp.
 - `lambda_1`: tradeoff coefficient of D_loss_att.
 - `lambda_2`: tradeoff coefficient of G_loss_att.
 - `lambda_3`: tradeoff coefficient of G_loss_att.
-- `attrs`: the target attribute: `glossy` or `metallic`
+- `attrs`: the target attribute: `glossy` or `metallic`.
 - `uniform`:  if set to false, ramdom permutations of the attribute labels will be use to generate fake images during training.
 - `max_epochs`: numer of epochs to train.
 - `summary_step`: iteration steps per summary operation with tensorboardX.